VogtRyan/Pisces/README.md

     $ make
     $ sudo make install
 ```
-To install Pisces on systems without `arc4random_buf()` support, use
+Systems that do not support `arc4random_buf()` will need to use `/dev/random`
-`/dev/random` as the cryptographic pseudorandom number generator (CPRNG)
+as the cryptographic pseudorandom number generator instead.
+To do so, run:
-instead:
 ```
     $ make CPRNG=dev
     $ sudo make install